rust-lang/rust/src/doc/rustc-dev-guide/src/traits/associated-types.md

 So far we have seen two ways to answer the question of "When can we consider an associated type projection equal to another type?":

-- the `Normalize` predicate could be used to transform associated type projections when we knew which impl was applicable;
+- the `Normalize` predicate could be used to transform projections when we knew which impl applied;
 - **placeholder** associated types can be used when we don't.
+This is also known as **lazy normalization**.

 We now introduce the `ProjectionEq` predicate to bring those two cases together.
 The `ProjectionEq` predicate looks like so: